Links on Android Authority may earn us a commission. Learn more.

 This flexibility extends to routines, which trigger one or more actions based on a voice command, sensor condition, or time of day.
 Alexa makes routines easier to build than any other assistant, mostly by offering a clear app interface with an arsenal of pre-formatted options.
-In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close and should improve even further in iOS 16.
+In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close if not better in iOS/iPadOS 16.

-Google Assistant accomplishes much of what Alexa does, but the Google Home app isn’t laid out that well, and its routines are dependent on phrases instead of pre-formatted actions.
-That is, you have to write out actions yourself as if they were voice commands — a wake-up routine, for example, might require you to add “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News.”
+Google Assistant accomplishes much of what Alexa does, but the Google Home app isn’t laid out that well, and its routines can be cumbersome to build.
+It’s sometimes easier to write out actions yourself as if they were voice commands — a wake-up routine, for example, might use “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News.”

 The landscape could look very different by the end of 2023.